wp-plugins/get-directions/readme.txt

 Show a simple map without a route, with marker with some details [get-directions latlong='40.748021,-73.98512' hideroute='yes' rotitle='Empire State Building' roicontent='Empire State Building, 10118, NY, NY, USA]

-=Can I display multiple maps (shortcodes or widgets) on one page?= this feature is not yet available
+= Can I display multiple maps (shortcodes or widgets) on one page? = this feature is not yet available
-=Can I display multiple map markers?=
+= Can I display multiple map markers? =
 Currently only 1 marker can be used on a non-route map

 == Screenshots ==